autogluon/autogluon/docs/tutorials/course/algorithm.md

-# Search Algorithms and Early Stopping
+# Search Algorithms

 ## AutoGluon System Implementatin Logic

 ![](https://raw.githubusercontent.com/zhanghang1989/AutoGluonWebdata/master/doc/api/autogluon_system.png)

+AutoGluon system includes Searcher, Scheduler and Resource Manager.
+The Searcher suggests configurations for the next training jobs.
+Scheduler schedule the training job when the computation resources are available.
+In this tutorial, we will illustrate how the search algorithm works and compare the performance on a toy experiments.

-## Create A Toy Reward Space
+## Create A Reward for Toy Experiments

 Input Space `x = [0: 99], y = [0: 99]`.
 The rewards is a combination of 2 gaussians as shown in the following figure: